lostmsu/lostmsu.github.io/Not-CSharp.md

 excerpt_separator: <!--more-->
 ---

 In Silicon Valley season 4 Jian-Yang builds an AI app, that identifies pictures of hotdogs.
-In case one forgets how food other than hotdogs looks like.
-I have very much same problem with programming
+Today I am going to make a similar app to identify programming languages from code fragments.
-languages: whichever one I use, the code tends to look like it's written in C#!
+Whichever one I use, the code tends to look like it's written in C#, so it is going to be very helpful!

 I mean, look at this terrible Python: